 - have reviewed their work on a weekly basis with the agency and tried to implement improvements

 Normally an apprenticeship model will be employed with the student expected to learn agency systems and approaches and take responsibility for teaching/coaching/facilitating as requested by the agency.
 Staff play a crucial role in giving feedback and monitoring progress.
-Outdoor Education section staff will liaise with the agency throughout the placement and may visit during the placement.
+Outdoor and Environmental Education (OEE) section staff will liaise with the agency throughout the placement and may visit during the placement.
 Reports will be prepared by the agency.
-Placement reviews will be held upon return to University, wherein students will present their experiences to fellow classmates and Outdoor Education staff.
+Placement reviews will be held upon return to University, wherein students will present their experiences to fellow classmates and OEE staff.

 Assessment is based on the following competencies: